big city

 When you think of prosthetic devices, you may just think of body parts like arms or legs.
 However, this category of devices includes much more than that.
 Medicare prosthetic coverage includes a variety of devices, such as:

-If you have chosen Medicare Advantage (Part C) instead of original Medicare (Parts A and B), you may still be able to get an external prosthetic device covered as Durable Medical Equipment (DME) under Part B.
+If you’ve chosen Medicare Advantage (Part C) instead of original Medicare (Parts A and B), you may still be able to get an external prosthetic device covered as Durable Medical Equipment (DME) under Part B.

 Qualifying for Prosthetic Device Insurance

-Most patients know the difficulty of navigating health insurance when obtaining advanced prosthetics.
+Most patients know the difficulty of navigating health insurance when getting advanced prosthetics.

-Anecdotes of those who have gone through the process often involve emotional appeals, out-of-pocket costs, and multiple trips to prosthetists nationwide before they are even considered for an electric prosthesis.
+Those who have gone through the process often experience emotional appeals, out-of-pocket costs, and multiple trips to prosthetists nationwide before they’re even considered for an electric prosthesis.

 You must meet your insurance provider's criteria to qualify for prosthetic device insurance.
 Generally, this includes having a physical disability that requires using a prosthetic device.
 This may also include having a documented history of the disability and its effects on your life.